microsoft/pxt-microbit/docs/live-coding.md

-# Examples
+# Live coding sessions

-Here are some fun programs for your @boardname@!
+Here are some videos of live tutorial sessions with the @boardname@!

 ## Fun stuff